spaghetti-n5/VW-project/README.md

 # VW project

-VW project uses a setup made of React, Typescript and Vite and it's deployed in Github Pages.
+VW project uses a setup made of React, Typescript and Vite and it's deployed in Github Pages: https://spaghetti-n5.github.io/VW-project/

 ## Vite